Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_property_card.rst

 PERMEABILITY_CRITICAL_POROSITY <float>

- Critical porosity (:math:`\varphi_c`)  in the equation that scales permeability as a function of porosity.
+ Critical porosity (:math:`\porosity_c`)  in the equation that scales permeability as a function of porosity.
 See UPDATE_PERMEABILITY in users manual.

 PERMEABILITY_POWER <float>